●⫸ What is a Food Chain?

 ◆ The Importance of Food Chain

-2) It is a representation of organisms in an ecosystem that is connected via the transfer of energy and nutrients, beginning with an autotrophic organism like a plant and continuing with each organism being consumed by one higher up the chain
+- It represents organisms in an ecosystem connected via the transfer of energy and nutrients, beginning with an autotrophic organism like a plant and continuing with each organism being consumed by one higher up the chain.

-3) It also shows how organisms are related to one another via the food they consume
+- It also shows how organisms are related to one another via the food they consume.

-4) We are all reliant on food to survive.
-Energy is required for the biotic world to continue growing itself.
-A food chain describes the process by which a specific organism obtains its food.
+- We are all reliant on food to survive.
+Energy is required for the biotic world to continue growing.
+A food chain describes how a specific organism obtains its food.

-6) A food chain is a diagram that depicts the transfer of energy from one organism to the next, and so on.
+- A food chain is a diagram depicting the transfer of energy from one organism to the next and so on.
 To survive, everyone requires the energy released through a food chain.

-7) Scientists can gain knowledge more about ecosystems and how to keep them balanced by studying food chains.
+- Scientists can learn more about ecosystems and how to keep them balanced by studying food chains.

 ◆ Transfer Of Energy in And Between Organisms